 In Autumn 2014, we introduced acceptable use policies for pupils and members of staff to further promote e-Safety in school.
 You can find copies of the Acceptable Use Policies Policies below.
 The full e-Safety Policy can be viewed or downloaded from the School Policies section of our website.

-If you have any further questions, please contact the school and speak to Mrs Cooper (e-Safety coordinator).
+If you have any further questions, please contact the school and speak to Mrs Binks (e-Safety coordinator).

 Children are growing up in a world with a bigger range of online activities than ever before and it is sometimes very hard for both children and adults to know how to stay safe.